 - Description: A description of the purpose of the ticket is provided in this section.

-- Note: Additional information from the customer, vendor, or clerk can be found here.
+- Note: Additional information from the customer, seller, or clerk can be found here.

-ClickTip: Checking the "Escalate" box will allow for a ClickBank Customer Service Representative (CSR) to issue a refund is the ticket is more than 90 days old.
-For more information about the ClickBank Refund policy, click here.
+NOTE: Checking the "Escalate" box will allow for a ClickBank Customer Service Representative (CSR) to issue a refund is the ticket is more than 90 days old.

 Step 6: Action the customer support ticket.

 Using the information you have gathered from the customer support ticket, decide on a best plan of action.
 For more information on customer support ticket best practices, check out this tactical article.
-Every time the customer or ClickBank Vendors or Clerks make changes to a ticket, both the customer and the vendor are informed via email.
+Every time the customer or ClickBank user make changes to a ticket, both the customer and the seller are informed via email.

 Step 7: Repeat Step 3 through Step 6 for the open customer support tickets in the queue.